The Lagrangian formulation of Section 13.4.1 can be

 The Pfaffian constraints can be used to eliminate the Lagrange

 multipliers, if desired.
-Note that represents the th term
+Note that

-of the th Pfaffian constraint.
-An action variable can be
+th Pfaffian constraint.
+An action variable

 placed on the right side of each constraint, if desired.